lakash22/codeassessment/README.md

 ```
 #### Postman
-Executing post call using Postman to register new user.
+Execute post call using Postman to register new user.

 ![Alt_text](screenshots/UserSuccessfulRegistration.PNG)